Prepare a CentOS Linux image for Azure Local virtual machines (preview)

 Step 5: Create a VM image

-Follow these steps on your Azure Stack HCI cluster to create the VM image from the VHDX that you created earlier.
+Follow these steps on your Azure Local to create the VM image from the VHDX that you created earlier.

 Use the Azure CLI to create the VM image: